Past Exhibition

 Janice Kerbel

-Cue, 2012, a series of 36 silkscreens shown for the first time in North America, relates to Kerbel’s earlier light installation for the Chisenhale Gallery entitled Kill the Workers!, 2011.
+Also on view is Cue (2012), a series of 36 black-and-white, abstract silkscreens that translate a drama enacted through lighting cues into two-dimensional form, as well as other graphic works.
+Shown for the first time in North America, the series relates to Kerbel’s earlier light installation for the Chisenhale Gallery titled Kill the Workers!
+(2011).
 In each work, Kerbel realized a theatrical narrative—through actual lighting cues in Kill the Workers! and in shapes of varying placement and value in Cue.
-Kerbel will also show excerpts from Remarkable, 2007, a series of typographic works first commissioned for Frieze Projects, London, that use the antiquated form of the broadside to announce characters out of an imagined sideshow—the contortionist, the shyest person in the world, and the regurgitating lady.
+Kerbel also exhibits excerpts from Remarkable (2007), a series of typographic works first commissioned for Frieze Projects, London, that use the antiquated form of the broadside to announce characters out of an imagined sideshow—the contortionist, the shyest person in the world, and the regurgitating lady.
 A related work, Three Ring!, 2010, advertises the acts on center stage.
 Together, these works demonstrate Kerbel’s playful but also acute sense of language in both its present and outmoded use.

 Kerbel’s work has been exhibited at Tate Britain, Chisenhale Gallery, and greengrassi, London; Badischer Kunstverein, Karlsruhe; Moderna Museet, Stockholm; Walter Phillips Gallery, Banff Centre; and I8 Gallery, Reykjavik.
 Her radio play Nick Silver Can’t Sleep, commissioned by Artangel, was broadcast by BBC Radio3 in 2006.